 1901 Census shows that Flora Marsden, 70-year-old widow of Montague (who died in 1899) has remained at 17 Belsize Avenue, Hampstead with her recently married solicitor son Leonard Levison Montagu Marsden.

-1904 Leopold Meyer, son of Isaac’s sister Sarah and Meyer Meyer, dies: see Marsdens in France.
+1904 Leopold Meyer, son of Isaac’s sister Sarah and Meyer Meyer, dies and is buried at Willesden.
+See Marsdens in France.

 1906 Daniel Finzi, husband of Isabel Blanche (daughter born 1861), dies aged 52

-1906 Cyril George Marsden, son of Rodolph Isaac, dies aged 24 in Durban, South Africa.
-He was apparently one of the few colonial troops killed in the Bambatha Uprising.
+1906 Cyril George Marsden, son of Rodolph Isaac, dies aged 23 of wounds received at the battle of Mome Gorge during the Bambatha Uprising in South Africa.
+His War Grave in Durban records that he was a Lieutenant in the Royston’s Horse regiment.
+Cyril Marsden was one of the few colonial troops killed suppressing the uprising.

 1906 Algernon appears in a New York City Directory at 299 Broadway; he is listed under Mining, and presumably is a broker.

-Dr. Montague R. Leverson, M.D., M.A., Ph.D., of Baltimore, chanced upon some of Béchamp’s writings in 1907, and was so profoundly astounded that he promptly arranged his affairs and journeyed to Paris, to meet one of the world’s great thinkers - found him still alive, and remained with him until Béchamp’s death, at the age of 92, in April 1908.
+Dr. Montague R. Leverson, M.D., M.A., Ph.D., of Baltimore, chanced upon some of Béchamp’s writings in 1907 ….
 In several months of close associatiom, Dr. Leverson had from the savant Béchamp first hand criticisms of science, and a personal account of Béchamp’s amazing discoveries in chemistry and biology.
 Himself too old to research with the vigor and clarity his new power-packed notes demanded, Dr. Leverson enlisted the help of Ethel Douglas Hume.

 Dr. Leverson on several occasions rescued deserving causes from threatened oblivion, among them Henry George’s “Progress and Poverty”.
 George had been turned down by every publisher he tried to interest, and had started to set the type for his book by hand, when Dr. Leverson learned of the case and came to the assistance of the man, now among the world’s great.
 George and Béchamp; Dr. Leverson carried their torches, and our gratitude to George and Béchamp may be but the back-drop for the intense, close-up emotion Dr. Leverson’s grand unselfish service floodlights into our lives.
 God bless such people!